kristinemlarson/gnssrefl/docs/README_vwc.md

 remove snow-contaminated values from our soil moisture estimates.

 The goal of this soil moisture module of <code>gnssrefl</code> is to help individual scientists to measure soil moisture.
-It currently requires the user to identify whether your site has snow effects.
 For the time being we are testing the code where it does not snow or it does not snow very often.
+As listed at the end of this page, we do have plans to help users flag snow contaminated days.
-Regardless, you need to take these initial steps to get started:
+With our without snow issues, you need to take these initial steps to get started:

 - [Generate the SNR files](rinex2snr.md)